 Ensuring team members feel seen and valued is vital for avoiding social loafing, and one of the best ways to do this is to check in with each team member regularly.
 This helps team members feel they have a rapport with their manager, allows them to assess their progress and how they can improve, and means they’re able to ask for help and support if they need it.

 While it’s important for projects to feel like a group effort, rewarding individual contributions to the team can help reduce social loafing.
 Studies show that team members tend to engage in social loafing when rewards aren’t related to team performance, so do acknowledge individual contributions.
 Open or close meetings by summarizing both individual and group success, and celebrate small wins.

 Starting a project without establishing basic rules and goals is a recipe for disaster.
 We already know that lack of clarity is one of the biggest causes of social loafing, so take time to create a framework and set workflows for the team.
 Make sure everyone’s on the same page by discussing the consequences of social loafing and how you can address it.

 Feedback is a key ingredient in the fight against social loafing.
 Without feedback, team members can’t see where they need to improve, understand the impact they’re having on their organization, and see how far they’re accomplishing their goals.
-Studies show that when peers give each other feedback, it leads to less social loafing, so take time to build a feedback culture.
+Studies show that when peers give each other feedback, it leads to less social loafing, so take time to Feedback culture.